 We brought in other dealers to form a regional board of directors.
 They included: Norm and Tom Geertsen from Broken Arrow Archery, located in Milwaukie, Oregon, John Schauble from All seasons Archery in Boise, Idaho, John Nelson from Little Johns Archery in Roseville, California and Wayne Piersol from Archery Only in Newark, California.

 This all took place in 1995.
 Our first buying show was held in 1996 in Boise, Idaho at the Thunderbird Motel with approximately five to eight 3 by 8 foot long tables showing merchandise.
-We found that venue to be prohibitively expensive and moved the show to Reno, Nevada the following year and have been there ever since.
+We found that venue to be prohibitively expensive and moved the show to Reno, Nevada the following year, and have since relocated to Las Vegas, NV.